A simple method to find temporal overlap between THz and X-ray pulses using X-ray-induced carrier dynamics in semiconductors

 See the supplementary material for the simulation with a diffusion equation.

+This work was supported by Grants-in-Aid for Scientific Research (KAKENHI) (Grants No. JP24K21043, No. JP24K01375, No. JP24K00565, and No. JP24KF0021) from the Japan Society for the Promotion of Science (JSPS).
+T. S. acknowledges research grants from Izumi Science and Technology Foundation.
 This experiment was performed at SPring-8 BL19LXU with the approval of RIKEN (Proposal No. 20210050) and SACLA BL3 with the approval of the Japan Synchrotron Radiation Research Institute (JASRI) (Proposal Nos.
 2019B8045 and 2022B8073).

 The data that support the findings of this study are available from the corresponding author upon reasonable request.